NikitaBallav/trial_chatbot/README.md

 - Python environment is set up.
 - Rasa is installed using the command: `pip install rasa`.
 - Initialize Rasa project using: `rasa init`.
+- with 'rasa init' the default rasa moodbot will get loaded in your open workspace.
+- after loading the rasa moodbot modify the data folder as per your requirements.

 ### 3. Modification: